samdoes-stuff/POSEIDON/JOURNAL.md

 - [46](https://lookout.hackclub.com/api/media/56543d2a-21f5-4683-b311-056076d6c296/video.mp4) - 16 minutes

 Lapse recordings are synced with Hackatime
-If you want all of the lapse recordings also, you have to NDAed and please DM me.
+Even after that you want all of the lapse recordings also, you have to NDAed and please DM me.